RaginiMedhi/py_presto/README.md

 Instructions for implementation are provided as "python_presto_tutorial.ipynb" in the code folder.

-If you use this and the original implementation, citing the work will be very much appreciated!!
+If you use this and the original implementation, citing these works will be very much appreciated!!